-Establishing a New Station within an Existing Coordinate Sys
+Creating a New Station within an Existing Coordinate System

-There are several methods available to move the instrument to a new location and tie it back into the established coordinate system.
-These methods are accessed by pressing the STN (7) key and selecting from a list of options.
-One option is recommended below for US&R building monitoring.
+There are several methods available to move the total station to a new location on a grid and then tie it back into that same grid.
+These methods are accessed by pressing the STN key (the 7 key) and then selecting a method from a list of options.
+One method is recommended below for US&R building monitoring.